OpenNTI/nti.dataserver/docs/nginx-gunicorn.rst

 =======

-These instructions are for version 4.53; any version greater than 4.44 is required in order to add proxy support so that HAProxy knows the originating IP and can pass it on to nginx.
+These instructions are for version 4.53; any version greater than 4.44 is required in order to add PROXY support so that HAProxy knows the originating IP and can pass it on to nginx.

 On AWS, first install the available stunnel distribution (to get setup